nikikilbertus/general-iv-models/README.md

-# general-instrumental-variables
+# A class of algorithms for general instrumental variable models

-Bounding causal effects in general (continuous, non-additive) instrumental variable models.
+:construction: Code and link to paper coming soon :construction: